-As of December 31, 2022 December 31, 2023, we had net operating loss carryforwards for federal and state income tax purposes of \$343.0 million \$403.2 million and \$339.8 million \$402.8 million, respectively, which begin to expire in 2032, except for our post 2017 federal net operating loss carryforwards of \$292.5 million \$352.7 million which do not expire.
-As of December 31, 2022 December 31, 2023, we also had available tax credit carryforwards for federal and state income tax purposes of \$32.6 million \$40.8 million and \$5.3 million \$6.1 million, respectively, which begin to expire in 2034 and 2023, 2024, respectively.
+As of December 31, 2023, we had net operating loss carryforwards for federal and state income tax purposes of \$403.2 million and \$402.8 million, respectively, which begin to expire in 2032, except for our post 2017 federal net operating loss carryforwards of \$352.7 million which do not expire.
+As of December 31, 2023, we also had available tax credit carryforwards for federal and state income tax purposes of \$40.8 million and \$6.1 million, respectively, which begin to expire in 2034 and 2024, respectively.
 Additionally, for taxable years beginning after December 31, 2017 the deductibility of the indefinite lived federal net operating losses is limited to 80% of our taxable income in any future taxable year.
 Under Section 382 of the Internal Revenue Code of 1986, as amended (the "Code"), changes in our ownership may limit the amount of our net operating loss carryforwards and tax credit carryforwards that could be utilized annually to offset our future taxable income, if any.
 This limitation would generally apply in the event of a cumulative change in ownership of our company of more than 50% within a three-year period.
 Any such limitation may significantly reduce our ability to utilize our net operating loss carryforwards and tax credit carryforwards before they expire.
-Private placements and other transactions that have occurred since our inception, as well as our initial public offering ("IPO"), IPO, may trigger such an ownership change pursuant to Section 382 of the Code.
+Private placements and other transactions that have occurred since our inception, as well as our IPO, may trigger such an ownership change pursuant to Section 382 of the Code.
 Any such limitation, whether as the result of our IPO, prior private placements, sales of our common stock by our existing stockholders or additional sales of our common stock by us, could have a material adverse effect on our results of operations in future years.